-As of the end of the current fiscal year, the District's governmental funds reported combined ending fund balances of \$3,810,691, an increase of \$180,388 in comparison with the prior year.
-Approximately 56% of this total amount (\$2,131,823) is unassigned fund balance.
+As of the end of the current fiscal year, the District's governmental funds reported combined ending fund balances of \$4,609,216, an increase of \$798,525 in comparison with the prior year.
+Approximately 60% of this total amount (\$2,757,108) is unassigned fund balance.
 The remainder of fund balance is nonspendable because the underlying assets are included in inventory and prepaid items, is assigned because the amounts are constrained by the District's intent to be used for specific purposes, or is restricted for food service and debt service, and not available for current expenditure.
-The fund balance increase is mostly in the debt funds and that is due to the two refundings that were done in 2015-2016.
-The addition to the general fund balance is very small.
+The increase to fund balance is primarily made up of revenues from the debt funds (approximately 22% of total) and additions to the general fund balance.

 The general fund is the chief operating fund of the District.
-At the end of the current fiscal year, unassigned fund balance of the general fund was \$2,131,823, while the total fund balance for the general fund is \$2,853,316.
+At the end of the current fiscal year, unassigned fund balance of the general fund was \$2,757,108, while the total fund balance for the general fund is \$3,430,531.
 As a measure of the general fund's liquidity, it is useful to compare unassigned fund balance to total general fund expenditures.
-Unassigned fund balance represents approximately 8.9% of total general fund expenditures.
-This percentage is slightly lower than in 2014-2015.
+Unassigned fund balance represents approximately 11% of total general fund expenditures.
+This percentage is slightly higher than in 2015-2016.
 An unassigned fund balance of 10-12% is generally recommended.

-The fund balance of the District's general fund increased by \$39,560, during the current fiscal year.
-The unassigned fund balance decreased by \$28,886.
+The fund balance of the District's general fund increased by \$577,215, during the current fiscal year.
+The unassigned fund balance increased by \$625,285.
+The increase in fund balance during the year was primarily due to increased revenue from the ISD special education millage, and conservative budgeting practices by the District.